Topic: Sex and intimacy after breast cancer

 Multiple cancers

 - NCT04806724: Opening the Conversation Study.
-This study will look at a program designed to help young couples who are dealing with breast or gynecologic cancer cope with and communicate about cancer-related reproductive and sexual health concerns.
+This study looks at a program designed to help young couples who are dealing with breast or gynecologic cancer cope with and communicate about cancer-related reproductive and sexual health concerns.

 - NCT04049331: Testosterone Replacement in Male Cancer Survivors With Fatigue and Low Testosterone.
-The overall goal of this study is to evaluate the effect of a testosterone drug called Depo-Testosterone (testosterone cypionate), an FDA-approved drug for improving fatigue, sexual function, quality of life, body composition, muscle strength and physical activity in young cancer survivors who report fatigue and have low testosterone.
-This study is not open to men who have been diagnosed with hormone-related cancers, including or breast cancer.
+This study evaluates the effect of the FDA-approved testosterone drug Depo-Testosterone (testosterone cypionate) for improving fatigue, sexual function, quality of life, body composition, muscle strength and physical activity in young cancer survivors who report fatigue and have low testosterone.
+This study does not enroll men who have been diagnosed with , breast or othe hormone-related cancers.

 Breast cancer

 - NCT01788839: Longitudinal Sexual and Reproductive Health Study of Women With Breast Cancer and .
-The purpose of this study is to see how cancer treatment affects sexual and reproductive function.
-Patients will be asked to participate in blood draws to see if and how cancer treatment affects the ovaries and the ability to have children (fertility).
+This study examines how cancer treatment affects sexual and reproductive function.
+Researchers request blood samples from participants to see if and how cancer treatment affects the ovaries and the ability to have children (fertility).

 Colorectal cancer

 - NCT04812912: Changes in Reproductive and Sexual Health in People With Early Onset Colorectal Cancer.
-The purpose of this study is to find out how cancer treatments (chemotherapy and/or radiation therapy) affect reproductive and sexual health in people with early-onset colorectal cancer.
+This study determines how chemotherapy and/or radiation therapy treatments affect reproductive and sexual health in people with early-onset colorectal cancer.

-- NCT02706561: Helping Men Adhere to Sexual Rehabilitation Following Cancer Surgery This study will test two different ways to help men with sexual rehabilitation.
+- NCT02706561: Helping Men Adhere to Sexual Rehabilitation Following Prostate Cancer Surgery This study tests two ways of helping men with sexual rehabilitation.

-- NCT03716739: Improving Quality of Life of Cancer Survivors With Androgen Deficiency.
-The goal of this study is to learn if testosterone replacement therapy (TRT) safely and effectively improves the symptoms of androgen deficiency (sexual symptoms, low energy, and physical dysfunction) and overall health-related quality of life in men with cancer who have undergone radical prostatectomy.
+- NCT03716739: Improving Quality of Life of Prostate Cancer Survivors With Androgen Deficiency.
+This study investigates the safety and effectiveness of testosterone replacement therapy (TRT) for treating the symptoms of androgen deficiency (sexual symptoms, low energy and physical dysfunction) and overall health-related quality-of-life for men with prostate cancer who have undergone radical prostatectomy.

 Updated: 09/15/2024